knative/docs/docs/eventing/getting-started.md

 Now your `Broker` is ready to manage your events.

-### Create Event Consumers
+### Create event consumers

 These components receive the events sent by event producers (you'll create those a little later).
 You'll create two event consumers, `foo` and `bar`, so that you can see how to selectively send events to distinct event consumers later.

-To create the `foo` component:
+1. To create the `foo` component, enter the following command:

-1. Copy the following code:

 ```sh
 kubectl -n default apply -f - << END